 So does TruthOrFiction.com have a page dedicated to the truth or fiction of this meme?
 You bet you they do and they come to the same conclusion as Snopes, the quote is false.

 I hate to beat the drum here, but this is and will continue to be a repetitive theme of iApologia, deception prevention (at least to the best of our ability).
-As Christians, we should be the most discerning people on planet Earth.
-As Christians, we should be standing firm for truth.
-As Christians, we should be at the forefront of ratting out error.
+My question is why more Christians aren’t “fact checking” content?
+Should we not be the most discerning people on planet Earth?

 I have a passion to have answers for Christianity as Peter taught us to do.
 I would love for you to come along with me and not miss a post!
 In the future, I plan on giving more resources and answers you can share with both believers and unbelievers.
 Plus, I want to send you a Free Quick Guide why I think science points to God.
 I would love for you to have this Free Quick Guide and the latest posts straight to your inbox.